INTRODUCTION

 Desmoglein 1:

-• It is present in high concentrations in the skin.
+• Present in high concentrations in skin

 Desmoglein 3:

-• It is highly abundant in the mucous membranes
+• Highly abundant in mucous membranes

-• It is present in the deeper layers of the epidermis but at lower levels than Dsg1
+• Present in deeper layers of epidermis (basal and lower spinous) but at lower levels than Dsg1

 Pemphigus vulgaris and foliaceous collectively account for 90-95% of all pemphigus cases